google/flax/README.md

 keep track of them our [Changelog](CHANGELOG.md).

-A growing community of researchers at Google are happily using for their daily research and contributing to it, and now we're expanding that to the open source community.
+A growing community of researchers at Google are happily using Flax for their daily research and contributing to it, and now we're expanding that to the open source community.

-[GitHub issues](http://github.com/google/flax/issues) are encouraged for open converation, but in case you need to reach us directly, we're at flax-dev@google.com.
+[GitHub issues](http://github.com/google/flax/issues) are encouraged for open conversation, but in case you need to reach us directly, we're at flax-dev@google.com.
  ## Quickstart